Updated: Aug 2

 Sew the remaining binding to the edge of the quilt.

-Trim the corners to make less bulk for folding over the binding.
+Trim the corners at a 45 degree angle, avoiding cutting the seams, to make less bulk for folding over the binding.

 Press the binding flat and outwards on the front side of the quilt.